How do School Banking deposits get processed?

 If you have deposited School Banking funds into the School's General account you can either electronically credit the School Banking clearing account or if the School's General account is with the Commonwealth Bank a fax authorisation can be accepted to transfer the funds.

-What if I am injured whilst specifically undertaking School Banking activities?
+What if a School Banking Co-ordinator is injured whilst specifically undertaking School Banking activities?

 Both the School and the Bank would have combined general public and product liability insurance that responds to incidents when required.
 In addition, the Bank has coverage for School Banking Co-ordinators who are specifically transporting School Banking bulk deposits during the period from the school and going directly to the nearest Commonwealth Bank branch, Australia Post outlet or agency.
 All claims will be assessed on their individual merits and some exclusions apply.
 For further details on this aspect, please contact either your local School Banking Specialist or the School Banking Helpdesk.